Kalevi Keskstaadion: 20th century

-In 1960, Tallinna Kalev joined the Soviet Top League and in the following two years, the stadium hosted numerous high profile football matches.
-The match against Dynamo Moscow brought more than 20,000 people onto the stands and among the players playing was Dynamo's Lev Yashin, who won the Ballon d'Or three years after said match and is regarded by many as the greatest goalkeeper in the history of the sport.
+The record attendance of 21,100 was set in a friendly match between Tallinna Dünamo and Swedish third tier club Stockholm IK Sture in 1956.
+It was the first time since the country's occupation when an Estonian football club was able to face a foreign opponent coming outside of the Soviet Union.In 1960, Tallinna Kalev joined the Soviet Top League and in the following two years, the stadium hosted numerous high-profile football matches.
+The match against Dynamo Moscow on 5 August 1960 brought around 20,000 people onto the stands and among the players playing was Dynamo's Lev Yashin, who along with a number of his teammates had been crowned European champions less than a month before and who won the Ballon d'Or three years after said match, while being widely regarded as the greatest goalkeeper in the history of the sport.

-In 1963, the stadium hosted its first Estonian Dance Festival and has remained as the traditional venue of the celebration since.
+21st century

 The 2000s saw the stadium's condition worsen to the point that in 2007, the Estonian FA declared the grass pitch unusable for top-flight football.
 In 2015, it was announced that Kalevi Keskstaadion will undergo a major renovation and the concept design also included a possibility to increase the capacity to 30,000 in the distant future.
 The renovation works began after the 2019 Estonian Dance Festival and the stadium was re-opened in 2022.
+Despite that, Tallinna Kalev has not returned to the stadium due to a dispute with the owner of the stadium complex, the Estonian Sports Association Kalev, which evolved into a court case.

 Artificial turf stadium

 The sports complex of the Kalevi Keskstaadion also has an artificial turf ground named Kalevi kunstmurustaadion.
-Located at the southwest corner of the main stadium, the field is home to Kalev's youth system.
+Located at the southwest corner of the main stadium, the field is home to Kalev's youth teams.
+It also served as the home to Kalev's first team from 2017 until 2019 and in 2021.